 MATH2143 Business Calculus This course is designed for students who plan to major within the College of Business Administration.
-Topics include differential calculus with business applications, multivariable calculus including optimization techniques and applications, and an introduction to integral calculus.
-Prerequisite: MATH 1203 College Algebra.
-3 credits.
+Topics include differential calculus with business applications, multivariable calculus including optimization

 MGMT2403 Business Records Management Business Records Management is an overview of manual records and file management, computer file management and organization.
 Organization skills, office dynamics and communications will also be an integral part of this course.
 3 credits.